 Omikuji is a type of fortune prediction used at temples and shrines.
 In return for a small fee you receive a slip of paper with your fortune inscribed.
 The level of fortune ranges from “daikichi” or great fortune / blessing to “daikyou” or great curse.
 There are ten in between, four of which are also curses.

 My four children did the omikuji at Yoshimi Kannon.
 Three of them got “daikichi” and my son got “kichi”.
 I mention this because it is quite unusual in our experience to get three “great blessing” fortunes at a temple.
 The omikuji are sold from a box beside the priest’s house on the west end of the garden.

-Another thing worth noting about the omikuji at Yoshimi Kannon are that you get an amulet with them.
+Another thing worth noting about the omikuji at Yoshimi Kannon is that you also get an amulet with them.
 I’ve never seen this before.
 And what a great consolation if you do happen to get the worst curse fortune.
 At least with an amulet in your pocket you are offered protection from your cursed fate!
-Furthermore, the omikuji + amulet are only a 100 yen each.
+Moreover, the omikuji + amulet are only a 100 yen each.

 On June 18th annually the inner hall of the temple is open to the public.
 The temple opens overnight to accommodate the throes of worshipers who wish to pray early.
 It is said that the earlier your prayers, the more value behind them.